 No. Most waste produced at healthcare facilities is not hazardous, and might be called “general non-hazardous waste” similar to that produced at non-medical office buildings or retail stores.
 It can be considered municipal solid waste for disposal purposes.

 Some waste is considered healthcare risk waste - this is hazardous in the everyday use of the word hazardous - it can hurt people and animals and degrade the environment.

-We have to be careful about what we call “hazardous waste”, The waste management community in the US at least, reserves and phrase “hazardous waste” for material defined as hazardous under RCRA.
-This encompasses listed wastes (waste that contains constituents specifically enumerated by the federal government, and characteristic wastes (materials that by their nature make them hazardous in at least one of four enumerated ways.
+We have to be careful about what we call “hazardous waste”.
+The waste management community in the US reserves the phrase “hazardous waste” for material defined as hazardous under RCRA.
+This encompasses listed wastes (waste that contains constituents specifically enumerated by the federal government), and characteristic wastes (materials that by their nature make them hazardous in at least one of four enumerated ways).

 Plenty of healthcare facilities produce RCRA hazardous waste - almost all hospitals do.
 But other regulated waste produced at healthcare facilities is also of concern: pathological waste, radioactive waste, infectious or biohazardous waste.

 Reducing production of waste is - other things being equal - almost always a good idea.
 It saves money on treatment and disposal costs and it reduces liability risk.

 Healthcare facilities can reduce their waste costs by choosing wisely in purchasing and by proper inventory management.
 It takes some thought, but supplies that produce a less hazardous waste product and using as much as possible (preferably all) or the material in a container benefits your overall waste management profile.
 Possible techniques: